 Control & User Friendliness

-You can control Karoo 2 using the buttons or the touchscreen, but Hammerhead has no mobile app.
+You can control Karoo 2 using the buttons or the touchscreen, but Hammerhead has no smartphone app.

 With Edge 1040, things are more complicated.
-You can adjust the data fields (and other settings) via the Garmin Connect app or by using the touchscreen.
+You can adjust the data fields (and other settings) via the Garmin Connect app or touchscreen.

 Although Edge 1040 has a few buttons, those are for specific functionalities and can’t be used for browsing menus, for example.